Flagsmith/flagsmith-common/README.md

 Define your metrics in a `metrics.py` module of your Django application — see [example][2].
 Contrary to Prometheus Python client examples and documentation, please name a metric variable exactly as your metric name.

-The Prometheus client runs in multi-process mode to accommodate for [Gunicorn server model][3].
-When defining a `Gauge` metric, select the appropriate `multiprocess_mode` for it.
-Refer to the [Metrics tuning][4] section of Prometheus Python client documentation.
-Usually, the appropriate mode is `livesum`, which aggregates values from all live Gunicorn workers.

 Flagsmith assumes missing or null metric label values as unknown, and converts them to an `"unknown"` constant value.
 To support the convention, use the `with_labels` utility function when labelling your metric sample:

 ```python